 Validation Process carried out by Validator (either virtually and/or on-site)

-Validator will assess the training deliverables against achievement of the milestones, output and impact measurements agreed as part of the training plan at the conclusion of the training plan.
+Validator will assess the training progress to date with reference to the approved Training Programme, and evaluate the output and impact measurements agreed as part of the training plan at the conclusion of the training plan.

 Validator will carry out a financial audit.